Freshwater, Queensland: History

 Freshwater is in the traditional lands of the Yidiny people.

-European occupation along the banks of the Barron River began in late 1876 when the Douglas Track and Smith's Track were established around Lumley Hill and Mount Whitfield, linking the new port of Cairns to the Hodgkinson goldfields.
-Chinese market gardeners moved into the area in the late 1870s, after exhausting their chances on the Hodgkinson Goldfields, leased small plots from the landowners, successfully growing rice, bananas, pineapples and other tropical crops.
+European occupation along the banks of the Barron River began in late 1876 when the Douglas Track and Smith's Track were established, linking the new port of Cairns to the Hodgkinson goldfields.
+Chinese market gardeners moved into the area in the late 1870s, leased small plots from the landowners, successfully growing rice, bananas, pineapples and other tropical crops.